NikitaBrezovich/My-Resume/README.md

 # My-Resume
 Hi!
-That is an idea for my resume!
+That is my resume!